 Mission

-The Asian American and Pacific Islander (AAPI) Medical Faculty Association Affinity Group seeks to:
+The Asian American and Pacific Islander (AAPI) Medical Faculty Association seeks to:

-Raise awareness of and challenge racism, prejudice, and bias experienced by Asians and Asian-Americans at Emory University School of Medicine and in the workplace
+- Raise awareness of and challenge health inequities experienced by Asians and Asian-Americans in health care

 AAPI Facts